Gearsman24/COP3502/gatorraider/README.md

-Final Project, own code is in StudentAttackerController.java Program that uses algorithms to play Pac Man without human interaction
+Final Project, own code is in StudentAttackerController.java<br/>
+Program that uses algorithms to play Pac Man without human interaction